-Franklin County-Communications

-"Transparency for a Citizen's Dollar"

-The County of Franklin identified an opportunity for its citizens to become a crucial part of the budget process by providing them with a free interactive budget website.
+Franklin County Communications Transparency for a Citizen's Dollar The County of Franklin identified an opportunity for its citizens to become a crucial part of the budget process by providing them with a free interactive budget website.
 This website empowered every interested citizen with the very same documents and data that the Board of Supervisors would use during the budget process.

-Most importantly, the Board of Supervisors were directly enlightened of citizen values and concerns through the feedback option included on the site.

-The feedback received through this portal as well as the linked social media outlets, proved to be beneficial in determining the County's final fiscal year budget.
+Most importantly, the Board of Supervisors was directly enlightened of citizen values and concerns through the feedback option included on the site.
+The feedback received through this portal, as well as the linked social media outlets, proved to be beneficial in determining the County's final fiscal year budget.
+Contact Information Richard Huff, County Administrator Franklin County Administration rhuff@franklincountyva.org, 540-483-3030